-Undertaking an elective placement overseas can offer you a fantastic opportunity to connect with peers from all over the word, broaden your academic knowledge and immerse yourself in another culture.
-It would also give you the opportunity to view UK healthcare systems from a new perspective.
+Undertaking an elective placement overseas can offer you a fantastic opportunity to connect with peers from all over the world, broaden your academic knowledge and immerse yourself in another culture.
+It would also give you the opportunity to view UK health care systems from a new perspective.

 It's important to start planning your elective placement several months in advance.